-In Excel copying data from one worksheet to another is an easy task but it does not have any link between the two.
+In Excel, copying data from one worksheet to another is an easy task, but there is not any link between the two.
 But we can create a link between two worksheets or workbooks to automatically update data in another sheet if it changes in the first worksheet.
 This article explains how this is done.

-Remember one thing that formatting of cells of source worksheet and destination worksheet should be same otherwise result could be viewed differently and can lead to confusion.
+Remember one thing that formatting of cells of source worksheet and destination worksheet should be the same otherwise the result could be viewed differently and can lead to confusion.

 - Copy and Paste Link

-- From source worksheet, select the cell that contain data or that you want to link to another worksheet, and copy it by pressing Copy button from Home tab or press CTRL+C.
+- From source worksheet, select the cell that contains data or that you want to link to another worksheet, and copy it by pressing the Copy button from the Home tab or press CTRL+C.

-- ➢ Go to destination worksheet and click the cell where you want to link the cell from source worksheet.
-On Home tab, click on drop down arrow button of Paste, and select Paste Link from “Other Paste Options”.
-Or right click in cell on destination worksheet and choose Paste Link from Paste Options.
+- Go to the destination worksheet and click the cell where you want to link the cell from the source worksheet.
+On the Home tab, click on the drop-down arrow button of Paste, and select Paste Link from “Other Paste Options.”
+Or right-click in the cell on the destination worksheet and choose Paste Link from Paste Options.

-- Save the work or return to source workbook and press ESC button on keyboard to remove the border around copied cell and save the work.
+- Save the work or return to the source workbook and press ESC button on the keyboard to remove the border around the copied cell and save the work.

 - Enter formula manually

-- In the destination worksheet, click on cell that will contain link formula and enter an equal sign (=)
+- In the destination worksheet, click on the cell that will contain link formula and enter an equal sign (=)

-- ➢ Go to source sheet and click on cell that contains data and press Enter on keyboard.
+- Go to the source sheet and click on the cell that contains data and press Enter on the keyboard.
 Save your work.

-Using these two methods we can link worksheet and update data automatically depending upon requirement.
-In this article we will discuss some examples using following cases.
+Using these two methods, we can link a worksheet and update data automatically depending upon your requirements.
+In this article, we will discuss some examples using the following cases.

-Update cell A1 on Sheet2 based on cell A1 on Sheet1 using formula =Sheet1!A1
+Update cell on one worksheet based on a cell on another sheet

-Suppose we have a value of 200 in cell A1 on Sheet1 and want to update cell A1 on Sheet2 using linking formula, then we can do that by using any of the methods as mentioned above.
+Suppose we have a value of 200 in cell A1 on Sheet1 and want to update cell A1 on Sheet2 using the linking formula.
+We can do that by using the same two methods we’ve covered.

 Using Copy and Paste Link method